taraletti/EnRecipes/README.md

 - Create meal plans
 - Set cooking timers
 - You can Import or Export your data
-- Has Light, Dark and Black themes
+- Light, Dark and Black themes

 ## Highlights